xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 </pre>
 </div>

 Using these methods will allow the commit to pass with the changes made by the script.
+It is recommended to provide some information to syslog in order to inform the user what changes occurred.

 #### Config Script Example